MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Fairness: 2022

+- Transferring Fairness under Distribution Shifts via Fair Consistency Regularization. [[paper]](https://arxiv.org/abs/2206.12796)
+  - Bang An, Zora Che, Mucong Ding, Furong Huang.
+  - Key Word: Fairness; Distribution Shifts; Regularization.
+  - <details><summary>Digest</summary> We study how to transfer model fairness under distribution shifts, a widespread issue in practice.
+We conduct a fine-grained analysis of how the fair model is affected under different types of distribution shifts and find that domain shifts are more challenging than subpopulation shifts.
+Inspired by the success of self-training in transferring accuracy under domain shifts, we derive a sufficient condition for transferring group fairness.
+Guided by it, we propose a practical algorithm with a fair consistency regularization as the key component.

 - Input-agnostic Certified Group Fairness via Gaussian Parameter Smoothing. [[paper]](https://arxiv.org/abs/2206.11423)
   - Jiayin Jin, Zeru Zhang, Yang Zhou, Lingfei Wu.
   - Key Word: Fair Classification; Group Fairness.